frontend/toolbox/assets/components/doc/tasks.md

 ## Vendors

-It takes all vendors files specified in `gulp_config.json`, concat and build it into the right directories.
+This task takes all vendors files specified in `gulp_config.json`, concatenates them and builds the resulting files into the right directories.

 ````bash
 $ gulp vendors